 Online non-transactional behaviours would include following social media accounts associated with their favourite sports teams or the brands associated with them, consuming the content, contributing their thoughts and opinions, and even creating their own brand-related social content for sharing with their networks.
-Offline non-transactional behaviours would normally take place at the events themselves, and would include everything from encouraging and supporting the brand (for example, cheering on the team), to sharing positive word-of-mouth support among their friendship group.
+Offline non-transactional behaviours would normally take place at the events themselves, and would include everything from encouraging and supporting the brand, to sharing positive word-of-mouth support with their friendship group.

 As the name suggests, transactional behaviours are those which involve the fan spending money on brand-affiliated products, services, or experiences.
 These would include buying tickets, purchasing branded memorabilia or other items, paying for season passes, or signing up for paid memberships or paid content.
-Transactional behaviours and non-transactional behaviours usually come hand-in-hand, and customers already engaging in non-transactional behaviours should already be interested and ‘warmed up’ to being converted to paying customers.
+Transactional behaviours and non-transactional behaviours usually go hand-in-hand: customers already engaging in non-transactional behaviours should already be interested and ‘warmed up’, ready to be converted into paying customers.

 How to Bring

 As we’ve discussed, bringing brand activations and experiences into live sporting events is a fantastic way to boost engagement.
 They allow fans to get ever closer to the brand they love and identify with, and establish long term fanbase relationships.